The Ultimate Guide to Buying a Soft Trunk

 So you’ve decided you want to buy a soft trunk but which soft trunk?
 With wheels or without?
 What size?
 What type?
 Should I buy a soft trunk at all?
 As is the case with so many other products, there are many different types of soft trunks to consider each with their own unique attributes.
 Sometimes choosing a soft trunk can be a bigger headache than actually packing it!

 This short guide, based on years of experience selling soft trunks to happy customers, tries to breakdown the basic elements involved in choosing a soft trunk and provides 3 simple questions you should ask yourself to help you make an informed decision.

 Soft Trunk Attributes

-We’ve chosen to focus on 3 major attributes when making your decision about which soft trunk to buy: Size, Wheels, and Shape.
+We’ve chosen to focus on 2 major attributes when making your decision about which soft trunk to buy: Size and Wheels.

 Soft Trunks come in many different sizes.
 For the purpose of our discussion we’ll compare the 42 inch trunk (usually 42x18x18) to the 36 inch trunk (usually 36x16x16).
 The elements that come into play here are space versus weight and other possible size restrictions, such as air travel, which we will tackle later.

 Soft trunks are sold with or without wheels and this is one of the major factors to consider.
 Wheels make it easier to schlep from place to place but also add a weight and cost element.